Air Traffic Services Brief

 As with most operational capabilities, there are minimum requirements that must be met in order to take advantage of their benefits in a safe manner.
 When using GPS in lieu of DME and ADF for the purposes stated above:

 - The receiver must be certified for IFR operations and be installed and approved in accordance with FAA guidelines.

 - When using GPS course guidance; i.e., navigating to/from an NDB or locator outer marker (LOM), the course deviation indicator (CDI) must be set to 1 nm or terminal sensitivity.

 - The required integrity for these operations must be provided by at least en-route receiver autonomous integrity monitoring (RAIM), or an equivalent method.
-Although currently not available, Wide Area Augmentation System (WAAS) receivers will also be eligible for the substitution.
+Wide Area Augmentation System (WAAS) receivers are also eligible for the substitution.

 - Pilots must conduct GPS operations within the guidelines contained in the aircraft flight manual supplement or approved operations manual.